 Our support services provide fast and accurate advice no matter what your role is.
-Visit our website to access the following services - www.kingspaninsulation.co.uk.
+Visit our website to access the following services.

-- U-value calculations free, quick and easy U-value calculations with our U-value Calculator. - Help and advice on your projects, including stockists, how to guides, regulatory guidance and e-learning. - Building Information Modelling (BIM) download BIM objects for our products. - Tapered roofing service Kingspan Insulation's tapered roofing systems come with a supporting design service to ensure the most cost-effective solution for a roof is identified. - CPDs Kingspan Insulation offer a number of free CPD seminars for architects and specifiers covering a wide range of industry topics.
-CPDs can be booked or a range of online learning courses can be found online.
+- U-value calculations free, quick and easy U-value calculations with our U-value Calculator. - Help and advice on your projects, including stockists, how to guides, regulatory guidance and e-learning. - Dedicated Specification and Sales teams to support projects. - Building Information Modelling (BIM) download BIM objects for our products. - Tapered roofing service Kingspan Insulation's tapered roofing systems come with a supporting design service to ensure the most cost-effective solution for a roof is identified.

+- CPDs Kingspan Insulation offers a number of free CPD seminars for architects and specifiers covering a wide range of industry topics.
+CPDs can be booked or a range of courses can be found online. - Product awareness training build your team's knowledge with on-site training and support with one of our experienced product technicians who cover the full range of Kingspan products and applications, from flooring to roofing and everything in-between with both internal and external wall insulations.